 If you’re applying for a merchant cash advance (MCA), you’ll come across the term, “factor rate.”
 A factor rate is expressed not in percentages, the way interest rates are, but as a decimal figure.
 They typically range from about 1.1 to 1.5, showing how much you’ll be paying back on your business loan.

 There’s a lot that goes into a factor rate, and if you’re applying for a cash advance, it’s crucial that you understand how they work.
-We’re here to spell it out for your.
+We’re here to spell it out for you.

 Merchant cash advances are one of the most expensive financing products on the market, but if you are looking for short-term cash infusion, they are certainly an option.

-What does a financing company look at when determining the factor rate for your merchant cash advance?
+What does a merchant cash advance company or financing company look at when determining the factor rate for your merchant cash advance?
 Figures include:

-If you do not understand any term used in any type of financing contract you’re obtaining for your small business, don’t be afraid to ask.
+If you don’t understand any term used in any type of financing contract you’re obtaining for your small business, don’t be afraid to ask.
 A good lender will be more than willing to explain terms such as “factor rate” and show you what it means in dollars and cents.

 When you see a factor rate, the first thing you need to know is that it doesn’t mean the same thing for your business as an interest rate or APR does.
 And before you sign on the dotted line for any business loan with a factor rate, make sure you know just how much that financing will be costing your business.

 Or, if you want to make it simple, check out our free MCA calculator to know just how much you’ll be paying your lender back.